- Brand name

 - Any component that may be present in very small amounts such as eggs (egg proteins or chicken proteins), neomycin, formaldehyde or octoxinol-9.

-- If you or your child has an illness with a high temperature or acute infection, the vaccination should be postponed until after you or your child has recovered.
+- If you or your child has an illness with a high or moderate temperature or acute infection, the vaccination should be postponed until after you or your child has recovered.